 New College has a wide range of competitive athletic teams that compete in individual and team sports.

 “Before coming here I was shy, and I was uncomfortable taking initiative and making good work great.
 But in my first year I met some fantastic people in Soccer that weren’t just role models, they were great friends, and even those who ended up graduating at the end of that year left a serious impact on my life.
-I started earning Strongly Satisfactory designations in my classes, and that is because sports at New College teach you several things: the value of teamwork, the thrill of an enjoyable (competitive yet disciplined) game, and the importance of responsibility.
-New College sports allow could-have-been-professionals to play alongside novices in a manner that allows for group development and so much more.” – Bennet Bastian, Political Science and Religion AOC
+I started earning Strongly Satisfactory designations in my classes, and that is because sports at New College teach you several things: the value of teamwork, the thrill of an enjoyable (competitive yet disciplined) game, and the importance of responsibility. ” – Bennet Bastian, Political Science and Religion AOC.

-New College students organize and direct clubs each year in sports as diverse as golf, basketball, running, racquetball, scuba diving, dodgeball, ultimate Frisbee and quidditch, the game created and popularized through the “Harry Potter” book series.
-The campus Fitness Center offers classes in yoga, pilates, Zumba and dance.
+New College students organize and direct clubs each year in sports as diverse as flag football, scuba diving, ultimate Frisbee, and sand volleyball.
+The campus fitness center also offers classes in yoga, and dance.